Facebook Timeline Design Ideas that Would Make Don Draper Proud

 Make Fans Famous

 Showing off the contributions from your customers and fans is an effective way to build your brand equity.
-When you make customers famous by highlighting them on your Facebook Timeline, they are going to become even more active brand champions.
+When you make customers famous by highlighting them on your Facebook Timeline, they are going to become even more active brand& champions.
 This has the added benefit that people trust reviews by friends and even people they don’t know more than almost any other type of information about a product.

 By using content submitted by customers on your Facebook timeline you can motivate others to contribute and get people to share your brand with their friends.